Cell Mechanosensing-2 (Cell Mechanosensing-2) - 07.29.14

 Science Objectives for Everyone

-Cell Mechanosensing-2 is a continuing investigation to identify gravity sensors in skeletal muscle cells and help develop countermeasures to muscle atrophy, a key space health issue.
-Scientists believe that the lack of mechanical stress from gravity causes tension fluctuations in the plasma membrane of skeletal muscle cells, in turn changing the expression of key proteins and genes and allowing muscles to atrophy.
-Muscle cells from rats and kidney cells from African clawed frogs are given fluorescent gene markers and then attached to an extracellular matrix under different tensions.
+Cell Mechanosensing-2 is a continuing investigation to identify gravity sensors in cells and help develop countermeasures to muscle atrophy, a key space health issue.
+Scientists believe that the lack of mechanical stress from gravity causes tension fluctuations in the stress fibers in cells, in turn changing the expression of key proteins and genes and allowing muscles to atrophy.
+Cells from African clawed frogs are given fluorescent gene markers and then attached to an extracellular matrix under different tensions

 JAXA TKSC Space Environment Utilization Center, Tsukuba, , Japan